iu2frl/iu2frl-civ/CONTRIBUTING.md

 # IU2FRL ICOM CI-V Python Library

+## Guidelines for Contributions

+Thank you for your interest in contributing to the IU2FRL ICOM CI-V Python Library!
+The following guidelines will help maintain code quality and ensure smooth collaboration.

+### General Contribution Process

+- Fork the Repository: Create a fork of the main repository.
+- Create a Branch: Work on a separate branch for your feature or bugfix.
+- Implement Changes: Follow the guidelines outlined in this document for adding new functionality.
+- Write Tests: Ensure all new code is covered by appropriate tests.
+- Run Tests Locally: Verify that all tests pass before submitting a merge request (MR).
+- Submit a Merge Request: Open a merge request, providing a clear description of your changes.

+#### Pull Request Guidelines

+- Keep PRs focused on a single feature or fix.
+- Ensure tests pass before submitting.
+- Include a concise summary of changes in the PR description.

+#### Code Style and Best Practices

+- Follow PEP 8 for Python code styling.
+- Use meaningful commit messages.
+- Maintain consistency with existing code structures.
+- Keep functions and classes well-documented (docstrings are mandatory).

+## Reporting Issues

+- Before reporting a bug, check open issues to avoid duplicates.
+- Provide clear reproduction steps and logs when applicable.
+- Include environment details (Python version, OS, etc.).

 ## Developers instructions

 This chapter covers the steps required for developers to add new components to this library.
 Please review all the points before starting editing the library and submitting a MR.